-- 41.10.2 Should either batsman waste time by failing to meet this requirement, or in any other way, the following procedure shall be adopted.
+- 41.10.1 It is unfair for a batsman to waste time.
+In normal circumstances, the striker should always be ready to take strike when the bowler is ready to start his run-up. - 41.10.2 Should either batsman waste time by failing to meet this requirement, or in any other way, the following procedure shall be adopted.
 At the first instance, either before the bowler starts his run-up or when the ball becomes dead, as appropriate, the umpire shall - warn both batsmen and indicate that this is a first and final warning.
 This warning shall apply throughout the innings.
-The umpire shall so inform each incoming batsman.

-- inform the other umpire of what has occurred. - inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred. - 41.10.3 If there is any further time wasting by any batsman in that innings, the umpire shall, at the appropriate time while the ball is dead - award 5 Penalty runs to the fielding side. - inform the other umpire of the reason for this action. - inform the other batsman, the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred.
+The umpire shall so inform each incoming batsman. - inform the other umpire of what has occurred. - inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred. - 41.10.3 If there is any further time wasting by any batsman in that innings, the umpire shall, at the appropriate time while the ball is dead - award 5 Penalty runs to the fielding side. - inform the other umpire of the reason for this action. - inform the other batsman, the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred.